Top 10 Most Expensive Rolex Watches Ever Produced as of 2021

 9. Rolex Daytona in Ferrari Red (Paul Newman)

 To continue with the theme of celebrity-owned collector’s items, the Rolex Daytona is a unique Ferrari Red, owned by famous actor Paul Newman, takes the spot at number 9.
 Inspired by the bright red and deep black theme of the classic Ferrari, this manually wound timepiece features 17 individual jewels and has an incredibly distinctive appearance.
 Immediately recognizable, there’s a reason why this unique piece of watch history would appear upon the list of the most expensive Rolex watches.

 Selling for an incredible $267 203 at auction in 2014, the Paul Newman-owned Daytona proved itself to be one of the most expensive Rolex watches in the world.
-The watch is referenced as 6565, and it’s thought that only 22 versions of this incredibly rare Rolex exist to this day, further adding to the appeal of its specialised design.
+The watch is referenced as 6565, and it’s thought that only 22 versions of this incredibly rare Rolex exist to this day, further adding to the appeal of its specialized design.

 8. Rolex Pearlmaster in Platinum Diamond

-Diamonds have always been considered the ultimate in luxury – and the Rolex Pearlmaster in Platinum Diamond is no exception to that rule, representing one of the costliest Rolex watches ever produced.
+Diamonds have always been considered the ultimate in luxury – and the Rolex Pearlmaster in Platinum Diamond is no exception to that rule, representing one of the most expensive Rolex watches in the world, ever produced.
 This beautiful timepiece is entirely limited-edition, and even its dial is utterly unique, created from meteorite diamond.
 As if that weren’t enough, the bezel itself also comes adorned with 42 diamonds in a baguette shape, perfectly spaced.
 Elegant, attractive and immediately eye-catching, the incredible opulence of this timepiece makes it easy to see why it’s valued so highly.

 Amongst the most modern watches ever sold on the list, the Pearlmaster launched in ultra-limited edition for an incredible $277 850.
 As a contemporary piece more suited to retail, this unique timepiece can be found at luxury jewellers more commonly than an auction.
 But nonetheless, it’s a genuinely showstopping addition to the list.

 7. 1972 Rolex Submariner (James Bond)